 Strengths

-- For those who want to understand trade-offs of different DBMSs
+- People who want to reason about DBMS trade-offs

-Verdict: Database Internals is a unique book that bridges the gap between high-level systems design books and academic works.
-If DDIA explains What do, then Petrov explains How this is implemented internally.
-A must for anyone who wants to understand databases at a deep level.
+Verdict: Database Internals bridges the gap between high-level system design books and academic papers.
+If DDIA explains which properties a system needs, Petrov shows how those properties emerge from pages, logs, indexes, replication, and commit protocols.
+It is a strong book for anyone who wants to understand DBMS behavior at the mechanism level.

 Related chapters

-- Designing Data-Intensive Applications (short summary) - Bridge between DDIA system-level theory and low-level implementation details of storage engines, replication, and consensus.
+- Designing Data-Intensive Applications, 2nd Edition (short summary) - Shows how DDIA's system-level ideas map to the internals of storage engines, replication, and consensus.

 - Replication and sharding - Operational continuation of the book topics: read/write paths, fault tolerance, rebalancing, and data-scale growth.